population-research/uganda-covid/paper/uganda_covid_wber_revisions.md

 persistence of the impact of lockdowns in the months following their lifting.

-Second, we contribute to the small but growing body of research on the effects of aggregate shocks and how households cope with these shocks.
+Second, we contribute to the small but growing body of research on the effects of aggregate shocks and how households cope with these shocks, which has mostly focused on financial shocks and natural disasters [@Del-Ninno2003; @Fallon2002; @Glewwe1998; @Hallegatte2020; @McKenzie2003; @Skoufias2003; @Thomas2007].
-There is a long-standing literature on how households in low-income countries smooth consumption in response to idiosyncratic shocks through self-insurance approaches [@Case1995].
-However, we know less about how these coping mechanisms fare when households are exposed to aggregate shocks.
-Most of the research on aggregate shocks has focused on financial shocks and natural disasters and has found varying degrees of ability to smooth consumption, although wealthier households are generally better able to deal with the shock [@Del-Ninno2003; @Fallon2002; @Glewwe1998; @Hallegatte2020; @McKenzie2003; @Skoufias2003; @Thomas2007].

-We contribute to the literature on coping with aggregate shocks in two ways.
 First, we examine a repeated systemic shock, of which the first instance was almost entirely unanticipated.
 Second, we directly analyze four broad categories of coping mechanisms that households may use to mitigate the effects of these shocks.
 The categories are changes in labor market participation,